 4. What arrangements are in place for young people and staff leaving the classroom? (for example, to attend support meetings, toilet, medical room) 5.
 Are there identifiable risks for practical subject areas where pupils may move around the room, for example: D&T, Art, Drama?
-Hallways and corridors I I 6.
+Hallways and corridors 6.
 Are young people supervised or able to be seen at all times (e.g. through windows)?
 7. Are there any cupboards or empty rooms which could be accessible to young people?
 8. When moving from one area to another, are young people supervised at all times?
 Outside Areas Yes No Details and if identified as a risk, then transfer to Risk Management Action Plan sheet.
 9. Are young people supervised or able to be seen at all times from all areas of the outdoor space?
-10. Is there a need to make certain areas 'out of bounds' either temporarily or permanently?
-11. 11.
-12. or permanently? or permanently?
+Management Action Plan sheet.
+9. , , , , Management Action Plan sheet. of the outdoor space?
+Is there a need to make certain areas 'out of bounds' either temporarily Management Action Plan sheet.
+10. of the outdoor space?
+Is there a need to make certain areas 'out of bounds' either temporarily or permanently?
+Management Action Plan sheet.
+10. of the outdoor space?
+Is there a need to make certain areas 'out of bounds' either temporarily or permanently?
 Do staffing levels afford adequate supervision of all areas?
-Do you need to plan additional lunch and break time supervised and external f acilities). or permanently?
+Do you need to plan additional lunch and break time supervised icilities).
+Management Action Plan sheet.
+10. of the outdoor space?
+Is there a need to make certain areas 'out of bounds' either temporarily or permanently?
 Do staffing levels afford adequate supervision of all areas?
-Do you need to plan additional lunch and break time supervised activities? and external f acilities).
+Do you need to plan additional lunch and break time supervised activities? icilities).
+Management Action Plan sheet.
+10. 11.
+12. of the outdoor space?
+Is there a need to make certain areas 'out of bounds' either temporarily or permanently?
+Do staffing levels afford adequate supervision of all areas?
+Do you need to plan additional lunch and break time supervised activities?
+Toilets and Changing Facilities for PE /swimming (this applies to in-school and specific processes) ncilities).
+Management Action Plan sheet.

 15. Are staff able to supervise changing appropriately, for all concerned, in line with their duty of care?
-16. Are there any alternative changing arrangements available? Ε. School Transport, Trips and Residential Visits 1.
+16. Are there any alternative changing arrangements available?
+E. School Transport, Trips and Residential Visits 1.
 Are there any risks relating to school transport before and after college?
 2. Are there any forthcoming events in the school calendar which need to be planned for on an individual basis, e.g. sports days, collapsed timetable days?
 3. Are there any planned visits off site or residential visits that the children may be involved in?
 (DofE, After school clubs and trips) An additional, separate risk assessment is recommended to address risks associated with trips and visits, especially residential trips.